7 Things You Should Know About Virginia Wine

 Blood, sweat, and tears…along with a great palate and a lot of know-how…go into every bottle of wine produced.

-Every year, the annual Governor’s Cup competition is held. in 2018, over 490 wines – from traditional table wines to fruit-centric dessert wines – were submitted for evaluation to the Virginia Winery Association.
-All wine entered into the competition was produced using fruit grown in Virginia.
+Every year, the annual Governor’s Cup competition is held.
+All wine entered into the competition was produced using at least 75% of fruit grown in Virginia (a requirement for wine to be considered Virginia wine).

 6. Wine festivals are offered throughout the year.